Network Working Group R. Raymond

 the difficulties in coming up with a single solution that works for

-Given the difficulty in creating a universal all-encompassing format
+Given the difficulty in creating a universal format that works for

-based API that constructs a similar flexible, but well defined
+constructs a similar flexible but well defined universal session

 Even if successful, this format is not necessarily the format that

-will be sent on-the-wire, especially for existing alternative
+will be sent on-the-wire, especially for existing signaling

-signaling protocols.
-As such, the format will still need to be
+protocols.
+As such, the format will still need to be transformed

-If the format must be parsed or interpreted by an intermediate then
+format must be parsed or interpreted by an intermediate then the

 implementation.
 Whatever format is selected, each browser or